-“The (SmartScoot™) wheels can be set to varying widths.
-The maximum width provides maximum stability.”
-But pulling in the wheels allows access through narrow areas like cruise ship doors, he said.
+“The (SmartScoot™) wheels can be set to various widths.
+The maximum width provides maximum stability, but pulling in the wheels allows access through narrow areas like cruise ship doors,” he said.

 Dick also has used his SmartScoot™ on short excursions to and from the cruise ship.

 In addition to maneuvering in tight spaces, Dick’s favorite aspect of his SmartScoot™ compared to other mobility scooter brands is its speed.
 “I talked to one of the dealers (of a competing brand) and he said it could get up to 4 miles an hour.”
 That’s the speed of a typical grocery store scooter.
 With its 3 speeds, the SmartScoot™ has reached 7 miles an hour, Dick said.
 “It would drive me crazy to have to go grocery store speed.”